Chris King (geologist): Legacy

 King's substantial imprint on geoscience education is epitomized by his significant literary contributions.
 He co-authored more than 200 publications, including several textbooks and resources on Earth science education as well as peer-reviewed journal articles.

 As a member of COGE and the Chairman of the Education Committee of the European Geosciences Union (EGU) in 2018, King played a pivotal role in the establishment of the Geoscience Education Field Officer Programme (GEFO) and the International Geoscience Syllabus.

 The GEFO program was initiated following Professor King's comprehensive Geoscience Education Across the Globe survey, which highlights the need for proper training for geoscience educators.
 In 2018, King garnered the support of IUGS and EGU to formally launch the program, leading to the appointment and training of Geoscience Education Field Officers.
 He oversaw the program until 2021.
 The primary aim of the program is to address the growing devaluation of geoscience teaching and to propose innovative pedagogical approaches for non-higher education.
 Since its inception, the program has involved more than 400 teachers, including 120 Portuguese, in various initiatives aimed at proposing pedagogical strategies and creative training for teachers in this field.
-As such, the GEFO program serves as a critical pillar in the advancement of geoscience education on a global scale.
+As such, the GEFO program contributes to the advancement of geoscience education on a global scale.

-King's works, including pivotal publications like the E-book, "Exploring Geoscience Across the Globe translated into 7 languages, a valuable resource for geoscience teaching around the world.
+King's works, including pivotal publications like the E-book, "Exploring Geoscience Across the Globe translated into 7 languages, are used in geoscience education around the world.

-International studies, such as the "Results of the IUGS-COGE/IGEO Survey", have become cornerstones in the field.
-His adeptness at merging intricate geoscientific concepts with accessible educational content has offered invaluable insights, enriching global pedagogical practices.
-King's work is a source of academic enrichment and a conduit for international dialogue in geoscience education.
-His legacy, encapsulating insightful analyses and practical resources, supported to elevate the field, making geoscience education comprehensive and accessible globally.